Ashwwi/Goaldiggers-Iot_SCDFXIBM/README.md

 ![Video transcription/translation app](https://github.com/Ashwwi/Goaldiggers-Iot_SCDFXIBM/blob/master/resources/Fire%20Detection.JPG)

-1. Fire is detected by the device?
+1. Fire is first detected by the Sipeed Module
-2. Device broadcast this information to IBM Watson
+2. The information is then send to an esp32 connected to the Sipeed Module
-3. Notification is send to authoratives
+3. The esp32 will send the data to IBM Watson
-4. (Should we add that residents can get notfication as well idk)
+4. IBM Watson will send a push notification to the authoratives

 ## Long description